CHECKING IN WITH OUR COMMUNITY

 Explore our collections…

 We have been collecting across Detroit’s musical legacies for

 almost 8 years!
 Check out our Soundcloud page for hours upon hours of free oral history interviews, concerts, mix-tapes; our Flickr page to look back at eight years of events; or just browse our artifacts through the menus above.

 Listen to our new podcast!

 Listen now to Sonic Solidarity our new podcast featuring interviews with musicians, preservationists, and more hosted by our Executive Director Carleton Gholz.
-For DSCPOD-001, Gholz spoke via Zoom with Blue Bird Inn community partner and bass violinist Marion Hayden.
-They discussed her musical upbringing, the impact of COVID-19 on Detroit, the difficulty of capturing income for musicians before and during the crisis, and her upcoming musical project dedicated to poet Phillis Wheatley (1753-1784).
-Listen via Soundcloud now!
+We have already spoken to Blue Bird Inn community partner and bass violinist Marion Hayden and Detroit Soul Ambassador Melvin Davis.
+Listen here.

 Listen to Crimetown Season 2!

 Now hear from the musicians/ DJs / producers / music-makers…